RetroDECK/ES-DE/USERGUIDE-DEV.md

 Non-legacy theme sets can optionally contain variant trigger configuration which changes the layout on a per-gamelist basis if there is no game media available, or if there is no game videos available.
 This option makes it possible to disable that functionality and always apply the default configuration for the selected variant.

-**Blur background when menu is open**
+**Blur background when menu is open** _Always applied if screen is rotated 90 or 270 degrees_

 This option will blur the background behind the menu slightly.
 Normally this can be left enabled, but if you have a really slow GPU, disabling this option may make the application feel a bit more responsive.
+For technical reasons this setting is always enabled if the screen is rotated 90 or 270 degrees, and in this case the menu option will also be grayed out.

 **Display pillarboxes for gamelist videos** _Only for legacy theme sets_